Narekatsy/sentiment-analysis-armenian/README.md

 # Sentiment Analysis Tool for Armenian Books

 This repository contains a Python-based tool for performing sentiment analysis on texts from the **Eastern Armenian National Corpus (EANC)**.
-The tool uses two popular sentiment analysis libraries—**VADER** and **TextBlob**—to analyze the sentiment of Armenian books.
+The tool uses two popular sentiment analysis libraries — **VADER** and **TextBlob** — to analyze the sentiment of Armenian books.
 The goal is to provide insights into the sentiment trends and overall emotional tone of the literary works.

 ## Features